5 Ninja Methods I Used to Find Competitors' Customers

 A list of Intercom's current customers using BuiltWith

-For each row, there’s a drop-down button to the right, where you can find details like their address, phone number, employees' LinkedIn profiles, social media links, and most importantly, the company’s email addresses
+For each row, there’s a drop-down button to the right, where you can find details like their address, phone number, employees' LinkedIn profiles, social media links, and most importantly, the company’s email addresses.

 Do note that this gives you the company’s general email address, and not their employees.
 If you want a better shot at getting a reply, you will most likely need to find employee data too.
 You can do so with data enrichment tools as well 😄